Articles

 Your £ total taxable income

 Any figure totalling more than your fostering tax relief will have to have tax paid on it at the current rate.
+Therefore, to answer the question "Do foster carers pay tax?" you need to calculate the exact amount of income you receive through fostering, and see whether what you’ve earned it is above the taxable income threshold.

-Additionally, you may be entitled to some state welfare benefits to help you and your family offer a vulnerable young person the safe, caring and the supportive family environment they deserve.
+Finally, you may be entitled to some state welfare benefits to help you and your family offer a vulnerable young person the safe, caring and the supportive family environment they deserve.
 The GOV.uk website has a handy benefits calculator to help you work out what you might be entitled to claim.

 Sign up to our newsletter & receive updates directly